killerstorm/rell/doc/guide/general.rst

 Features of objects:

-- Like classes, objects are stored in a database.
+- Like entities, objects are stored in a database.
 - Objects are initialized automatically during blockchain initialization.
 - Cannot create or delete an object from code.
 - Attributes of an object must have default values.

-Record
+Struct
 ------

-A record is similar to a class, but its instances exist in memory, not in a database.
+Struct is similar to entity, but its values exist in memory, not in a database.

 ::

-    record user {
+    struct user {
         name: text;
         address: text;
         mutable balance: integer = 0;
     }

-Features of records:
+Features of structs:

 - Attributes are immutable by default, and only mutable when declared with ``mutable`` keyword.
 - Attributes can have
 - An attribute may have a default value, which is used if the attribute is not specified during construction.
-- Records are deleted from memory implicitly by a garbage collector.
+- Structs are deleted from memory implicitly by a garbage collector.

-Creating record values:
+Creating struct values:

 ::